-The closest station to Grant Park is King Memorial on the blue/green rail line.
-Plan for a 15 minute walk to the edge of the park and another 20 to walk the length of the park itself (see walking directions and map).
-Otherwise, you can take bus 32 from the Five Points or Civic Center station.
-This route also connects to the Georgia Aquarium if you want to combine attractions.
+The closest MARTA station to Grant Park is the King Memorial MARTA station on the blue/green rail line.
+Plan for a 17-minute walk to the edge of the park and another 20 to walk the length of the park itself (see walking directions and below map).

-- If you decide to walk from the King Memorial Station, there are several restaurants on the way including Augustine’s, Tin Lizzy’s, Ria’s Bluebird and The Republic if you want to break up the walk with breakfast, lunch or dinner.
+- If you decide to walk from the King Memorial station, there are several restaurants on the way including Augustine’s, Tin Lizzy’s, Six Feet Under, Ria’s Bluebird and The Republic if you want to break up the walk with breakfast, lunch or dinner.

-- Use extra caution if walking after dark, and bus is preferable then.
+- Use extra caution if walking after dark, and bus or Uber is preferable then.

 - Use OneBusAway to get real-time arrivals of buses.